Topological zeta functions of complex plane curve singularities: Introduction

+As an application of Theorem \ref{zeta-general}, we prove that the local topological zeta function is a topological invariant for reduced complex plane curve singularities (Theorem \ref{top-invariant}).
+This is in fact not a trivial result because one finds in \cite{Aetal} an example of surface singularities with the same topological type but different local topological zeta functions.

-Of course, this result was already made (see \cite{Loe88}, \cite{Rod04}).
-Our contribution is a new short proof in terms of an explicit performance of the poles of $Z_{f,O}^{\top}(s)$.
-We follow the track of N. A'Campo and M. Oka in \cite{AO} and Q.T.
-L\^e in \cite{Thuong1, Thuong2} to reach the proof.
-More concretely, Theorem \ref{maintheorem} can be also considered as a direct corollary of Theorem \ref{zeta-general} in this article and Theorem 3.5 in \cite{Thuong1}.
+As another application of Theorem \ref{zeta-general}, we revisit the works by Loeser \cite{Loe88} and Rodrigues \cite{Rod04} on the monodromy conjecture for curves with some new ideas.
+Namely, with the method computing $Z_{f,O}^{\top}(s)$ we prove Conjecture \ref{topconj} for reduced complex plane curves (Theorem \ref{maintheorem}).
+This result was already made in \cite{Loe88} and \cite{Rod04}, our contribution is just a new short proof in terms of an explicit performance of the poles of $Z_{f,O}^{\top}(s)$.
+We follow the track A'Campo and Oka in \cite{AO} and L\^e in \cite{Thuong1, Thuong2} to reach the proof.